-As with any virtual operating system/appliance, Symantec Encryption Management Server (previously PGP Universal Server) requires a virtual machine to be created on the host VMware ESX, ESXi, or vSphere Server.
+As with any virtual operating system/appliance, Encryption Management Server requires a virtual machine to be created on the host VMware vSphere server.
 To do this, use the New Virtual Machine Wizard and select the Custom option.

 Guest Operating System

 The Guest operating system for Encryption Management Server should be set to Linux and the Version set to CentOS 4/5/6 (32-bit).